d19n-llc/node-mq/README.md

 deduplication and batch processing to prevent processing a message more than once.

-When deploying a new micro service into your network, install the node-mq package, then subscribe to other micro services using this package by sending a POST requst to the <APP_URL>/mq-subscriber endpoint to begin a recieving messages from the micro service you have subscribed to.
+When deploying a new micro service into your network, install the node-mq package, then subscribe to other micro services using this package.

 Road Map: